Petersite/Hospital-Analysis/README.md

 ![age](https://github.com/Petersite/Hospital-Analysis/assets/140444150/2bfef788-6e99-4130-9f6f-ca5a72ad2a4c)

-﻿Count of gender for 2 represent the female gender (221) was higher than 1 which represent the male gender (206). more women seek healthcare assistance the men
+﻿Count of gender for 2 represent the female gender (221) was higher than 1 which represent the male gender (206). more women seek healthcare assistance than the men

  ![gender](https://github.com/Petersite/Hospital-Analysis/assets/140444150/092d0174-23f2-4352-99f9-92de4d7ab154)